101 Unhealthiest Habits on the Planet

 A whole lot of us gloss over symptoms or fib about our lifestyle habits in the doctor's office: According to a survey conducted by ZocDoc, almost one-quarter of people lie to their doctors.
 The most common reasons?
 Embarrassment and fear of being judged.

-Recommendation: Always be candid.
+The Remedy Rx: Always be candid.
 "Sugar-coating bad habits or nagging symptoms does not help," advises David Longworth, MD, of the Cleveland Clinic.
 "Your doctors are confidential partners in your care.
 They need all the information available to help you make smart decisions.
 That includes everything from your habits to every medication you take, including over-the-counter drugs, herbal products, vitamins and supplements.
 If you aren't consistently taking medication, talk to your doctor about why — including if you can't afford them."

 You're Drinking Sports Drinks